swcarpentry-ja/carpentries-coc/topic_folders/lesson_development/email_templates.md

 - Review individual lessons to make sure curriculum-level learning objectives are being met by the set of lessons.
 - Prepare the ‘{{lesson title}} workshop’ repository for release.
 Will be Editors for this repository at release.

-Please let us know if you are still interested in serving on the {{lesson title}} Curriculum Committee and can commit to these responsibilities.
-If you have any questions before you can accept this role, please also let us know.
+Please let me know if you are still interested in serving on the {{lesson title}} Curriculum Advisory Committee and can commit to these responsibilities.
+If you have any questions before you can accept this role, please also let me know.

 Thanks so much.
 We look forward to the opportunity to work with you!